4F6D/TAA-TextAdventureAPI/README.md

 # Text Adventure API (TAA)

-THIS IS NOT READY TO USE BUT WILL BE UPDATED IN THE FUTURE
+THIS IS NOT READY TO USE BUT WILL BE UPDATED IN THE FUTURE Everything is in one file for ease of use.
+Might change in the future

 ## Overview